maiadegraaf/minishell/README.md

 The first thing the parser does is loop through the lexer list until it encounters a pipe.
 It then takes all the nodes before the pipe as one command.
 Then it checks for redirections, which it stores in the `*redirections` linked list, which holds both the token and the filename or delimiter in the case of a heredoc.
 When the nodes are added to the `*redirections` list, they are deleted from the lexer list.
 Next it checks if the first word is a builtin, in which case it stores a pointer to the corresponding function.
 The parser then combines all remaining words into a 2D array, to be passed to execve or the builtin later on.

 ### Executor
+When the parser returns the simple_cmds table back to `minishell_loop`, a simple check is done to determine how many commands there are, as they are handled by different functions.
+However, with the exception of a few builtins, the commands are ultimately executed by the same function.

 #### Single Command
-When the parser returns the simple_cmds table back to `minishell_loop`, a simple check is done to determine how many commands there are.
-It handles a single command differently than multiple.
-This is because, like in bash, builtin commands, specifically `cd`, `exit`, `export`, and `unset` cannot be run in a separate process, as then the environmentally variable cannot be properly altered.
-So if there is only one command, and it is one of the aforementioned builtins, it is executed and the function returns back to the `minishell_loop`.
+Like in bash, builtin commands, specifically `cd`, `exit`, `export`, and `unset` cannot be run in a separate process, as then the environmentally variable cannot be properly altered.
+If there is only one command, and it is one of the aforementioned builtins, it is executed in the parent process and the function returns back to the `minishell_loop`.
+If the command is not a builtin the single command function does create a new process in order to successfully execute it using execve.

-#### Multiple Command
+#### Multiple Commands
+If there are multiple commands,

 ## Installation
 ### Clone the repository: